Model Context Protocol (MCP) Quick Start Guide

 'web-search',

-# Set lifecycle listener function
+# Set the lifecycle listener function

 lifespan=app_lifespan